ainsleydev/website/sites/ainsley-clark/content/conferences/gophercon-uk-2025/index.md

 ---
 heading: GopherCon UK 2025
 lead: How Just Eat uses tooling to deploy Go micro-services in minutes.
+This talk explores how Go Kit helps engineers to deploy complex event-driven workflows with ease.
 weight: 1
 tags:
   - Go